clpo13/inflation-calc/README.md

 ### License

-This code is free to use, modify, and distribute at your leisure.
+This code is free to use, modify, and distribute according to the terms of the MIT License, the text of which is available in [LICENSE](LICENSE).
+I take no responsibility for time travel related purchasing decisions made as a result of using this program.